-The data analysis in this study expands on a codebase in R called "varveR" (v0.1.0) (McKay, 2019) that builds varve chronologies while quantifying uncertainty due to lamination identification, inter-core differences, and likelihoods of overand under-counting. varveR is a Bayesian probabilistic algorithm that quantifies age uncertainty by integrating information

-- 165 from the age distribution of marker layers from multiple cores (Fortin et al., 2019).
+The data analysis in this study expands on a code base in R called "varveR" (v0.1.0) (McKay and Arcusa, 2021) that builds varve chronologies while quantifying uncertainty due to lamination identification, inter-core differences, and likelihoods of over- and under-counting. varveR is a Bayesian probabilistic algorithm that quantifies age uncertainty by integrating information from the age distribution of marker layers from multiple cores (Fortin et al., 2019).
 The algorithm follows two concepts.
 First, it uses the sedimentological understanding of the likelihood of the correct delineation of the laminations such as those related to the ease of distinguishing them.
-Second, it takes advantage of the replication from the marker layers correlating between cores to quantify the likelihood of under- and over-counting and the uncertainty in the total count as a function of depth. - 170 The algorithm's inputs include (1) thicknesses for each lamination for each core, (2) site-specific marker layers to stitch the sections together into a sequence, (3) prior estimates of over- and under-counting, and (4) inter-core marker layers and their prior probabilities.
+Second, it takes advantage of the replication from the marker layers correlating between cores to quantify the likelihood of under- and over-counting as well as the uncertainty in the total count as a function of depth.

+The algorithm's inputs include (1) thicknesses for each lamination for each core, (2) site-specific marker layers to stitch the sections together into a sequence, (3) prior estimates of over- and under-counting, and (4) inter-core marker layers and their prior probabilities.
 All four inputs are necessary for the code to work.
-In this study, thickness delineations were created as ArcGIS ArcMap shapefiles (Appendix A Fig. A2).
+In this study, thickness delineations were created as ArcGIS ArcMap shapefiles (Appendix Fig. A2).
 We chose this software for convenience, but in the code's next version we will add the possibility to use open-source shapefiles.
-Core-specific marker layers were identified in the overlap between two - 175 adjacent thin sections.
+Core-specific marker layers were identified in the overlap between two adjacent thin sections.
 Inter-core marker layers were identified in each core using thin sections and core images.
-Lamination boundaries, core-specific and inter-core marker layers were identified independently by three observers working separately, allowing for better quantification for these aspects of uncertainty.
+Lamination boundaries, corespecific marker layers, and inter-core marker layers were identified independently by three observers working separately, allowing for better quantification for these aspects of uncertainty.
 All observers were trained to identify lamination structures and to use common protocols to demarcate lamination boundaries, lamination codes, and marker layers in ArcGIS.
 Prior to this project the observers had minimal experience identifying varves.

-The algorithm uses prior likelihoods of over- and under-counting and updates them, if necessary, as it iterates.
+The algorithm uses prior likelihoods of over- and undercounting and updates them, if necessary, as it iterates.
 The prior likelihoods are selected by the operator but may be the difference in the number of laminations delineated by two observers expressed as a percentage and converted into a probability (e.g., Fortin et al., 2019).
-With each iteration, the only constraint is that the duration across cores between marker layers must be the same. varveR outputs an n-member ensemble of varve counts and thicknesses for each core and a composite of all cores, where n is a user-defined number of iterations.
-The ensemble is and thicknesses for each core and a composite of all cores, where n is a user-defined number of iterations.
+With each iteration, the only constraint is that the duration across cores between marker layers must be the same. varveR outputs an nmember ensemble of varve counts and thicknesses for each core and a composite of all cores, where n is a user-defined number of iterations.
 The ensemble is used to quantify the uncertainty in depth as a function of varve year and can be transposed to estimate uncertainty in varve year as a function of depth.
 The algorithm is completely independent from radiometric age control.